Bear River High School

 Bear River High School is a public high school in the Nevada Joint Union High School District in Grass Valley, California, United States.
 It is located across the street from Lake of the Pines.
 It had approximately 300 graduates in the 2006–2007 school year, for a 98.5% graduation rate.
 52.1% completed CSU/UC prep.
 90.6% of the students self-identified as white.

-Its camaraderie-focused music program, a highlight of the school's culture is known for its participation in various competitions and school-based concerts, most notably, Fantasy of Stars, featuring many of its best musical groups.
-Its show group, Starlite, is also a exceptional attribute to Bear River High School, as it's a talented show choir, but with band members rather than a backing track.
-Bear River Music's motto is: "Improving the lives of audience member and performer alike through musical excellence, professionalism, and pride."
+The school's music program participates in competitions and school concerts, including the annual Fantasy of Stars, which features several of the school's musical groups.
+Its show group, Starlite, is a show choir that incorporates student musicians rather than prerecorded backing tracks.
+Bear River Music uses the motto, “Improving the lives of audience member and performer alike through musical excellence, professionalism, and pride.”

 Colfax High School and Bear River annually have a football game as part of a school event.